A Formalization of SQL with Nulls: -relations as an abstract data type

 A first, important property is that relations must be extensional: in other words, any two relations containing the same tuples with the same multiplicities, are equal; this is not true of lists, because two lists containing the same elements in a different order are not equal.
 Relations should also be finitely supported, and we expect the support not to contain duplicates.
 The properties for the standard $0$-ary relations "Rnil" and "Rone" describe the standard $0$-ary relations, which implicitly employs the fact that the only $0$-tuple is the empty tuple.
 The properties for "plus", "minus", "inter" express the behaviour of disjoint union, difference, and intersection: for instance, a tuple $\#(r \oplus s, t)$ is equal to $\#(r,t) + \#(s,t)$.
 The behaviour of cartesian products is described as follows: if $r_1$ and $r_2$ are, respectively, an $m$-ary and an $n$-ary relation, and $t$ is an $(m+n)$-tuple, we can split $t$ into an $m$-tuple $t_1$ and an $n$-tuple $t_2$, and $\#(r_1 \times r_2,t) = \#(r_1,t_1) * \#(r_2,t_2)$.
 The behaviour of filtering ("p_self", "p_selt") depends on whether the filter predicate $p$ is satisfied or not: $\#(\sigma_p(r),t)$ is equal to $\#(r,t )$ if $p~t = \mathtt{true}$, but it is zero otherwise.

 The value of $\#(\Vert r \Vert,t)$ is one if $\#(r,t)$ is greater than zero, or zero otherwise.
-Finally, "p_sum" describes the behaviour of multiset comprehension by relating it to the support of the base relation: $\#(\sum_r~f,t)$ is equal to the sum of multiplicities of those elements $x$ of $r$ such that $t = f~x$; this value can be obtained by applying standard list functions to $\mathtt{supp}~r$.
+Finally, "p_sum" and "p_rsum" describe the behaviour of bag comprehensions by relating it to the support of the base relation: $\#(\sum_r~f,t)$ is equal to the sum of multiplicities of those elements $x$ of $r$ such that $t = f~x$; this value can be obtained by applying standard list functions to $\mathtt{supp}~r$; $\#(\biguplus_r~g,t)$ is equal to the sum of multiplicities of the elements $x$ of $r$ multiplied by the multiplicities of $t$ in $g~x$.